esvhd/notes/finance/cgb.md

 - around half of existing US corporate bonds
 - Greater than 40% of China corp offshore bonds
 - 6.4% of onshore outstanding corp bonds as of 2018.
+- Grace period only available for bonds with cross-default language, typically max 10-15 days.